ICMP ping

 Icmp.PacketLoss(target)

-ICMP ping packet loss (in percents) for target for last minute.
+ICMP ping packet loss (in percents) for target for the last minute.

 Icmp.PingStdDev(target)